Bbnesheim/nesheim-vatten/CONTRIBUTING_GUIDE.md

 # Contribution Guide

-Thank you for taking the time to contribute to **Nesheim & Vatten Consulting**.
-This document outlines our workflow and expectations so that collaborating is smooth for everyone.
+Thank you for contributing to **Nesheim & Vatten Consulting**.
+This guide outlines the workflow we follow for new code and documentation changes.

 ## Branch Naming

-- Work from the latest `main` branch.
+- Start from the latest `main` branch.
-- Name branches based on the purpose:
+- Prefix your branch with the type of work:
-  - `feature/<client-name>-<task>` for new features.
+  - `feature/<client>-<short-task>` for new features.
-  - `fix/<client-name>-<bug-description>` for bug fixes.
+  - `fix/<client>-<bug>` for bug fixes.
-  - `docs/<topic>` for documentation updates.
+  - `docs/<topic>` for documentation improvements.
-- Keep names short and descriptive.
+- Keep names short and use dashes to separate words.

 Example:

 ```bash
 git checkout -b feature/nome-ror-add-payment-flow